OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_default.rst

       composer update

-   for executing all necessary scripts to get the new version of OXID eShop.
+   for executing all necessary scripts to get the new compilation.

 4. In the project, run: